raspberrypilearning/blockscad-coder-keyring/en/step_6.md

 Now, create a 3D text key ring or badge with your name or another word or short phrase.

 Tips:
-+ Make sure that all the letters join up
++ Make sure that all of the letters join up
 + Make sure that the back of your key ring is flat and even, otherwise it will be very difficult to print

 Here's an example: